 Well, the predicted rain finally arrived, and overnight, we received 8mm, turning the whole area into a large muddy patch, which made conditions a bit difficult, but then we all just got on with it.

-Besides music, there are other ways to donate money to various charities.
-Each day, three events occur before the music starts, including the Nutbush City Limits Dance, which raises funds for the Royal Flying Doctor Service.
-Participants pay $15, and Guinness World Records officials are present to ensure that dancers follow the moves correctly; otherwise, they are disqualified.
+Aside from music, there are other ways to donate money to various charities.
+Every day, three events take place before the music begins, including the Nutbush City Limits Dance, which raises funds for the Royal Flying Doctor Service.
+Participants pay $15, and Guinness World Records officials are present to ensure dancers follow the moves correctly; otherwise, they are disqualified.
 This year, another world record was broken with 5838 people successfully completing the Nutbush.

 Also supporting the Royal Flying Doctors is the Drag Race, where men pay to run alongside Big Red and into the arena wearing their finest attire.